felix-clark/.doom.d/README.md

 Copy (softlink may not work) `emacs.service` into `~/.config/systemd/user`.
 This file is edited from the default version in the emacs master branch as the default "notify" type did not work for me.
-It assumes that emacs is installed as a snap, so the binary paths will need to be modified if this is not the case.
+If emacs is installed as a snap or another non-standard location the binary paths will need to be specified exactly (i.e. `emacs` -> `/snap/bin/emacs`).

 Enable the service and start for the first time with